You’ve probably already watched it, and if not, at least heard of it – the latest screamingly pro-vegan documentary, called What the Health.

 Check out the graphic to get a better idea of the impact of smoking and processed meat on health.

-So that’s that.
 Moving on to whether or not milk causes cancer.
-Here again, Anderson chooses to cherry-pick single studies suggesting a link between milk consumption and cancer risk, and ignores a number of others that either find no consistent link to mortality, or even indicating that dairy consumption is inversely and significantly associated with the development of breast cancer.
+Here again, Anderson chooses to cherry-pick single studies suggesting a link between milk consumption and cancer risk and ignores a number of others that either finds no consistent link to mortality or even indicating that dairy consumption is inversely and significantly associated with the development of breast cancer.

 What did What the Health get right?